Wildlife Viewing and Safety

 Outbreak: Vaccinate dogs for Leptospirosis if you enjoy bringing them to the coast.

 Marine mammals and sea birds are subject bacterial and viral surges.
-Humans and "especially their pets" can catch their illnesses.
+Humans and "especially their pets" can catch these illnesses.
 Do not approach wildlife or enter their feces prone resting areas.
-Sick Wildlife Near Jenner: Report to our State Park Visitor Center or Watertrek's at the estuary.
+Report Sick Wildlife Near Jenner: State Park Visitor Center or Watertrek's at the estuary, when open.
 Sharing photos of the animal and the location is the best way to help the Marine Mammal center to respond to the correct spot.
-Or Rescue hotline: 415-289-7325 (SEAL).
+Rescue Hotline: 415-289-7325 (SEAL)

-Jenner Kayaks: (Our rentals help fund reduced prices for our Watertreks community education tours, and Living Classrooms project youth and school activities.)
+Jenner Kayaks: (Our rentals help fund reduced prices for our Watertrek's community education tours, and Living Classrooms Project youth and school activities.)
 Rentals remain open daily through September and Fridays through Sundays throughout the year, weather and water permitting.
-Mondays through Thursdays should be reserved early starting in October to ensure staff.
+Mondays through Thursdays should be reserved early starting in October to schedule and reserve our staff.
 We want to be open midweek.
-Please reserve to schedule our staff.
 Some winter and spring periods are guided only.
-We reopen rentals daily during school breaks throughout the year.

 Russian River Estuary